 A tilt rod is the central bar at the front of the shutters panel which is used to open and close the louvers.
-The traditional look has the tilt rod in the middle however many of our customers opt for an off set tilt rod which means the tilt rod is fitted 25mm from the edge of the louvre.
-You can however choose to design your shutters without a tilt rod by opting for a hidden tilt rod, also known as clearview.
-A cog mechanism built into the vertical frame of the shutter pane links all the louvers together.
+The traditional look has the tilt rod in the middle however many of our customers opt for an off-set tilt rod which means the tilt rod is fitted 25mm from the edge of the louvre.
+You can however choose to design your shutters without a tilt rod by opting for a hidden tilt rod, also known as easy tilt.
+A discrete metal rod is connected to the louvres to the rear of the panel.
 Moving one louvre with your hand means all the louvres open and close together.

 The hidden tilt rod tends to work best where windows and shutter panels are small and you don’t want things to look too cluttered, while they also allow for an unobstructed view.
 However the off set tilt rod option is often a good compromise and keeps the “look” of plantation shutters.